MAntoshchuk/obrii-webpage/fashion_bids/privacy_policy.md

-# Brainrot Warriors! - Privacy Policy & Data Deletion
+# Fashion Bids - Privacy Policy & Data Deletion

 ## About Us
-Brainrot Warriors! is developed and published by Obrii.
+Fashion Bids is developed and published by Obrii.
 Our team is committed to transparency regarding the data we collect and how we use it to improve your gaming experience.

 ## Data We Collect
-We collect the following information when you use Brainrot Warriors!:
+We collect the following information when you use Fashion Bids:

 ### Location Data
 * **Approximate Location**: We collect your approximate location (country, region) to provide region-specific content, ensure compliance with local regulations, and optimize gameplay experience.
 This data is shared with our advertising partners to deliver relevant advertisements.